Maryland Pastel Society Bylaws

 SEC 1.
 The annual dues of SIGNATURE and ARTIST MEMBERS shall be determined by the Executive Board.

 SEC.
 2. SIGNATURE and ARTIST MEMBER dues are payable during the month of January.
-Dues are in arrears after February 15th.
-ARTIST MEMBERS whose dues are not received by March 15th are not in good standing and will be deleted from the roster.
+Dues are in arrears after March 15th.
+ARTIST and SIGNATURE MEMBERS whose dues are not received by April 15th are not in good standing and will be deleted from the roster.
 New members admitted after October 1st are automatically paid through the following year.

 ARTICLE V: OFFICERS, EXECUTIVE BOARD